Why proper optimist sail trim is essential for performance?

 meets the boom and mast).
 This affects both downwind and upwind sailing,

-preventing the luff from functioning well and compromising speed and pointing
+preventing the luff from functioning properly and compromising speed and pointing

 ability.

-On the other hand, a too-loose sprit creates creases from the throat to the clew.
+On the other hand, an overly loose sprit creates creases from the throat to the clew.
 In light wind, a slight looseness in the gaff is acceptable, like the setup visible on the HUN 371 boat in the example.

 Vang